 Ironically NFS, the protocol of geeks, is a means of simplifying VMware and networked storage.
 It turns out there are a number of shops using NFS with VMware and, as a result, they've eliminated much of the day-to-day complexity of managing network storage with VMware.
 Here are some of the advantages of using NFS with VMware rather than Fibre Channel (FC) or iSCSI SANs:

-- very simple to add NFS datastores.
+- It's very simple to add NFS datastores.
 With NFS there's no LUN management.
 This simplicity addresses configuration issues that might come back to bite you in a SAN environment.
 The storage provisioning process for SANs often requires a dozen or more time-consuming steps.
 Missing any one step may result in disaster and you might not know about it until it happens.

 - You don't have to deal with all of the complexity of Fibre Channel, WWNs, zones, ISLs, etc.